aviflax/resume/resume.md

 * Designed, implemented, and maintained:
   * A system that manages access to many AWS accounts via AWS SSO and [Pulumi]
   * A system for deploying multiple tools to many AWS accounts via Pulumi
-  * A custom database for crucial business data
-    * CLI tools for exporting and importing that custom business data to/from other tools and systems such as [Fibery] and JIRA
+  * A custom database for crucial business data &amp; CLI tools for integrating the DB with tools such as [Fibery] and JIRA
 * Tech: Clojure, AWS, Pulumi, GitHub Actions

 #### 2020–2021: Modern Energy *(Senior Director of Technology)*